Common Treatments For Pornography Addiction

 If you are struggling with pornography cravings and looking to end the cycle you’ve been stuck in, there is hope.
-It’s also important to know that you are not alone and that up to 6 percent of the population suffers from an unwanted craving, dependence, or behavioral addiction to pornography use.
+It’s also important to know that you are not alone; up to 6 percent of the population suffers from an unwanted craving for, dependence on, or behavioral addiction to pornography.

 There are many different routes that you can take if you are looking to change your habits surrounding pornography, and we will go through some of your options.
 First, let’s look at what “pornography addiction” is and isn’t.

 The concept of pornography addiction is a controversial one.
 Some medical professionals and therapists hesitate to use the word “addiction” to define what many people consider an addiction.

 This is because an emotional dependence on pornography, similar to “sex addiction,” is vastly different from substance use disorders with alcohol and drugs.
 However, people who are emotionally dependent on pornography have similarities to those who are addicted to other substances.

 Some people become so dependent on viewing and collecting internet pornography or filming pornography that it begins to interfere with their daily lives and ability to function in society — similar to those who have come to terms with their substance abuse addiction.